Know British Airways Baggage Allowance Policy Rules

 Baggage Allowance According to Membership Status

-British Airways always respects and prioritizes its loyal and regular customers, so if you have any level of membership with British Airways, you will be allowed extra British Airways checked baggage to carry.
-Here you will find the details-
+British Airways always respects and prioritizes its loyal and regular customers, so if you have any level of membership with British Airways, you will be allowed extra checked baggage to carry.
+Here you will find the details:

-• If you are on Gold or Oneworld Emerald tier, apart from the Basic fare, you are allowed to carry 1 additional checked bag up to 32kg (70lb).
-Each bag you carry can weigh up to 32 kg (70lb) per checked bag.
+• If you are on Gold or Oneworld Emerald tier, apart from the Basic fare, you are allowed to carry one additional checked bag up to 32kg (70lb).
+Each bag you carry can weigh up to 32 kg (70 lb) per checked bag.

 Carry-On Allowance